 Chatman v.
 Delaney (Clifford J. Proud, S.D.
 Ill.
 3:09-cv-259)

-Voters filed a federal complaint because of notices they received that their voter registrations might be canceled in advance of an April 7, 2009, election and absentee ballots they might have cast might not be counted.
+Voters filed a federal complaint because of notices they received that their voter registrations might be canceled before an April 7, 2009, election and absentee ballots they might have cast might not be counted.
 The county had identified the voters’ village as one with a high rate of voter fraud, so it sent registration challenge letters to 558 of its residents.
 The parties consented to a decision by a magistrate judge who was available and local; the assigned district judge was 110 miles away.
 The case was resolved by a consent order issued after a conference with the judge.

 Topics: Registration challenges; case assignment.